avosnakis/simple-search/README.md

 `index.field=value`

 index, field, and value are alphanumeric sequences.
 The index is the name of the file (without the file extension) to be searched.
-The field is the actual fied th at will be search.
+The field is the actual field that will be searched.
 The value is the value that must be matched.

 They can contain any character (except double quotes) when surrounded by double quotes, for example: